 - Wild Things:

-A traveling exhibit of children's artwork will be displayed at the Salt City Avenues Branch Library, 455 F Street, from April 1 through April 30.
+A traveling exhibit of children's artwork will be displayed at the Salt City Avenues Branch Library, 455 F St., through April 30.

-The exhibit consists of art work resulting from a two-week class taken at Hogle Zoo last August by children ages 6-14.
+The exhibit consists of artwork from a two-week class at Hogle Zoo last August by children ages 6-14.
 For more information, call 524-8276.

 - Volunteers needed for Living Traditions:

-The Salt Lake City Arts Council is looking for volunteers for the seventh annual "Living Traditions Festival," to be held May 15-17 on Washington Square, the grounds of the Salt Lake City and County Building.
+The Salt Lake City Arts Council is looking for volunteers for the seventh annual "Living Traditions Festival" May 15-17 on Washington Square, the grounds of the Salt Lake City and County Building.

 Volunteers need only commit as little as two hours of their time.
 Call 596-5000 for more information.